 If you often feel tired and irritable after a night of sleep, you may be suffering from sleep apnea.
 It is not uncommon for this disease, which affects nearly 52 million Americans, to go undiagnosed for years.
 Sleep apnea involves frequent moments of interrupted breathing during sleep.
 Snoring is one of the most common symptoms.
 Over time, it can increase your risk of serious health issues.
-Dr. E. Richard Hughes offers effective sleep apnea treatment, and can collaborate with other doctors depending on the severity of the case.
-To learn about how Dr. Hughes' sleep apnea treatment can help you, schedule a consultation at our Sterling, VA, practice.
+Dr. E. Richard Hughes 0ffers effective sleep apnea treatment, and can collaborate with other doctors depending on the severity of the case.
+To learn about how Dr. Hughes sleep apnea treatment can help you, schedule a consultation at our Sterling, VA, practice.

 Video: Sleep Apnea

 What is Sleep Apnea?

 Sleep apnea is a condition that can affect men and women of all ages, body types, and ethnic backgrounds.
 There are two types of sleep apnea.
 Obstructive sleep apnea (OSA) is caused when the muscles in the back of the throat relax to a point at which they block the airways.
 This causes the sufferer to stop breathing for brief periods of time during the night, lasting from 10 seconds to over a minute.
 During sleep, patients may experience dozens, or even hundreds of moments of interrupted breathing.
 In rare cases, patients may suffer from central sleep apnea (CSA), in which the brain fails to regulate breathing.
 While Dr. Hughes can treat OSA, CSA requires the attention of a specialist.

 The effects of sleep apnea can have a huge impact on your overall health, and can lead to more serious health complications like heart disease and diabetes.

 Snoring is one of the main symptoms of sleep apnea.
 However, there are multiple symptoms that occur both while sleeping and while awake.
 Patients suffering from sleep apnea may experience: